Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 #### RC Extraction

-**Parasitic Extraction** provide the information about the _parasitic devices which are not included as a part of original circuit design_.
-But these parasitic devices **affect the circuit performance** in several ways.
-There are chances that because of these devices, the circuit stops working or does not meet design specifications.
+<p align="justify"><b>Parasitic Extraction</b> provide the information about the <i>parasitic devices which are not included as a part of original circuit design</i>.
+But these parasitic devices <b>affect the circuit performance</b> in several ways.
+There are chances that because of these devices, the circuit stops working or does not meet design specifications.</p>

 Effect of Parasitic Devices on Circuit Design: